HCN1222/HLS-vs-RTL/README.md

-# Seminar_in_SOC
+# HLS-vs-RTL

 ## Overview

-This repository contains the materials for the Seminar in SOC project.
+This repository contains the experiments about the comparison between High-Level Synthesis (HLS) and Register Transfer Level (RTL) design methodologies.
+The experiments are conducted using Xilinx Vitis HLS and Vivado tools.
+The primary objective is to compare the resource utilization and timing reports of the designs implemented using the two methodologies.

 ## Contributors